 The Supreme Court held in California v.
-LaRue, 409 U.S.109 (1972), that given the states’ broad authority to regulate alcoholic beverages under the 21st Amendment, California provisions regulating explicitly sexual live entertainment and films presented in establishments licensed to sell liquor did not, on their face, violate the 1st or 14th Amendments.
+LaRue, 409 U.S. 109 (1972), that given the states’ broad authority to regulate alcoholic beverages under the 21st Amendment, California provisions regulating explicitly sexual live entertainment and films presented in establishments licensed to sell liquor did not, on their face, violate the First or 14th Amendments.

 In a later case, Peek-a-Boo Lounge of Bradenton, Inc. v.
 Manatee County (11th Cir.
 2003), LaRue was described as the Court’s first decision recognizing “the existence of First Amendment freedom of expression rights in the adult entertainment context.”